xacrimon/dashmap/README.md

 Blazingly fast concurrent map in Rust.

-DashMap is an implementation of a concurrent associative array/hashmap in Rust.
+DashMap is an implementation of a concurrent associative array in Rust.

 DashMap tries to implement an easy to use API similar to `std::collections::HashMap` with some slight changes to handle concurrency.